opensource-philosophy/emacs-daemon-windows/README.md

 4. Right-click on `start_server.exe` and click on `create shortcut`.
 5. Press `Win + R` and type in `shell:startup` to open up the auto start folder.
 6. Put the just created shortcut in there.
 Now, at startup, an instance of emacs will start and run silently in the background.
-7. For every file type (e. g., `org.` or `.tex`), you want to open with the emacs daemon by default, right-click on a file of the respective file type, select `Open` no program is assigned to it yet or `Open with ...` if it is and select `open_with_server.exe`.
+7. For every file type (e. g., `.org` or `.tex`), you want to open with the emacs daemon by default, right-click on a file of the respective file type, select `Open` if no program is assigned to it yet or `Open with ...` if it is and select `open_with_server.exe`.
 8. Execute `start_server.exe`
 9. Open a file with the emacs daemon!